StevenTammen/StevenTammen.github.io/pages/contribute.md

 There are many proprietary options to choose from (such as [Jira](https://www.atlassian.com/software/jira), [LeanKit](https://leankit.com/), [KanbanTool](http://kanbantool.com/), [KanbanFlow](https://kanbanflow.com/), etc.), but I wanted to choose something that was open source at its core, so the project managment for this site is done through [Waffle.io](https://waffle.io/).

 You can see this site's Waffle.io board here.
 The board shows all of the things that I am currently working on, plan to work on, etc. -- both for content and design.
-Put simply, this is where you should start if you want to contribute to this site because this is the roadmap for the future.
+Put simply, this is where you should start if you want to contribute to this site, because this is the roadmap for the future.
 If you see something you want to help with, go for it!
 (I'll explain how in a second).

 Over time, if you take on an active role in development, I'll add you as a contributor to the board, and you'll be able to edit it directly.